Understanding the invader-driven replicator dynamics

 \section{Discussion}

-The replicator equation is central in evolutionary game theory with many applications in economics, biology, epidemiology and social sciences, and a long history of study and mathematical interest\citep{Hofbauer_Sigmund_1998, cressman2014replicator}.
+The replicator equation is central in evolutionary game theory with many applications in economics, biology, epidemiology and social sciences, and a long history of study and mathematical interest\citep{hofbauer1981competition, Hofbauer_Sigmund_1998, cressman2014replicator}.
 There are several special cases of replicators studied in the literature, including symmetric, zero-sum and other games \citep{diederich1989replicators, yoshino2008rank,chawanya2002large, galla2006random}, and often with different methods, ranging from dynamical systems to statistical physics.
 Here, we have focused and studied in detail another special case of the replicator equation, which when expressed in terms of pairwise invasion fitnesses (zeros on the diagonal of the payoff matrix) has the structure of no variation along columns, but only along rows.
 This means that species are defined by their active invasiveness propensity in the system, and the result of each pairwise interaction depends only on the donor and not on the recipient species, that is why, we term this type of matrix \textit{invader-driven}.
-As studied briefly in our previous papers \citep{madec2020predicting,gjini2023towards}, this type of invader-driven matrix is prone to generate coexistence between multiple species, and is typically characterized by a quick rise of mean systemic invasion resistance when species get selected starting from equal initial frequencies; indeed the fastest rise when compared to other matrix structures such as the symmetric or random type, with entries in the same range \citep{gjini2023towards}.
+Interestingly, this replicator dynamics has also been studied in classical early work on replicators with competitive coexistence of self-replicating macromolecules \citep{epstein1979competitive, hofbauer1981competition} but recent uses and applications of it have been more limited \citep{paczko2024stochastic}.
+As studied briefly in our recent papers \citep{madec2020predicting,gjini2023towards}, this type of invader-driven matrix is prone to generate coexistence between multiple species, and is typically characterized by very fast selection and a quick rise of mean systemic invasion resistance when species get selected starting from equal initial frequencies; indeed the fastest rise when compared to other matrix structures such as the symmetric or random type, with entries in the same range \citep{gjini2023towards}.

 In this paper, we have gone deeper into all the stability, invasibility and coexistence regimes in this type of replicator system.
 We have shown that when positive and negative fitness species co-occur initially, only a subset of the positive invaders may ultimately persist and coexist, and in a unique stable steady state.
 When the species pool consists entirely of negative invaders (all `losers'), alternative stable competitive exclusion states with a single species arise, and asymptotic dynamics depends on initial frequencies (see Supplementary material \ref{supp:negative} where we derive precise conditions).